ZapSoftwareGroup/Ant/README.md

 - [x] Require sudo to open or create a protected file

 - [x] Display messages on save and such

+- [x] Display prompts to save an anonymous buffer

 - [ ] Allow multiple buffers